War Memorial

 OLIVER JOSEPH RIDLER

-Oliver was born at Hartpury, Gloucester, and was one of seven children of Joseph Ridler and Amelia (nee Goode).
-In 1901 the family were living at Blackwells End Green, and in 1911 at Upper Butter End, both Hartpury.
-In 1911 Oliver was employed as a farm labourer.
+Oliver was born at Hartpury, Gloucester, in 1895, son of Joseph Ridler, a farm labourer and carter, and Amelia (nee Goode).
+Oliver was one of seven children with siblings Susannah Goode, Fanny, Anthony Thomas, Beatrice Emily, Blanche Alice and Dorothy Mary.
+In 1901 the family were living at Blackwells End Green, and in 1911 at Upper Butter End, both Hartpury, where Oliver was employed as a farm labourer.

-At the time of his enlistment Oliver was living at No 9 Norton Green.
-Enlisted at Gloucester as Private, No 33505, in the 8th Battalion, Gloucestershire Regiment.
-He died on 4 October 1917 aged 29 years and was buried at Plot LIX, Row F, Grave 17, at the Tyne Cot Cemetery, Belgium.
+Father Joseph died later in 1911 and perhaps this is when the rest of the family came to Norton as at the time of his First World War enlistment into the army Oliver was living with his mother at No 9 Norton Green.
+Oliver enlisted at Gloucester as Private, No 33505, in the 8th Battalion, Gloucestershire Regiment, he died on 4 October 1917 aged 29 years and was buried at Plot LIX, Row F, Grave 17, Tyne Cot Cemetery, Belgium.

 Tyne Cot Cemetery, Zonnebeke, West-Vlaanderen, Belgium